Last updated: 7 july 2020

 Feedback and Contact Information

 Obsidian is on a continual quest for improvement.
-We invite most kinds of feedback from customers, interested third parties, and visitors to obsidiansecurity.com and will confirm receipt within 10 business days, if not sooner.
+We invite most kinds of feedback from customers, interested third parties, and visitors to obsidiansecurity.com and will confirm receipt within 10 business days.

 Constructive, humorous, scathing, brilliant, crushing, typographical, grammatical, award-winning, nit-picky, and/or limerick-style feedback can be delivered anonymously, via email, or via snail mail.